APPROACH CREWING F. A. Q. COSTS JOIN US! KETURAH ROUTES PAST CREW PHOTOS VIDEOS LOG Me

 --It sounds cheap/cool, so I'll go for it!

 Only commitment and desire to do this experience will make you enjoy it.
 If your goals are to impress someone, to prove your toughness, or other motives than learning&experiencing in full what cruising on a boat is all about you will likely end up either not fitting in or disappointed.
-As ugly as it may sound sailing in offshore waters isn't for the faint hearted and does require a high level of commitment for the experience in itself, since it is unlike any other form of travel you may have experienced before: very rewarding but somewhat challenging.
+As ugly as it may sound sailing in offshore waters isn't for the faint hearted and does require a high level of commitment for the experience in itself, since it is unlike any other form of travel you may have experienced before.